edubart/honeypot/README.md

 ### Building the Application

-To build the application and create a Cartesi machine snapshot:
+To build the application and create a machine snapshot:

 ```bash
 make